ClementNerma/NightOS/docs/specs/shell-scripting.md

 echo "Hello, ${names[1]}!" # Panics
 ```

-## Output of a command

-Commands can either output data to STDOUT (text), STDRAW (raw), STDRET (typed) or STDERR (errors).
+## Commands input & output

+### Reading a command's output

+Commands output data through _pipes_.
+There are several output pipes that can be used:

+- STDOUT is the default output pipe, which returns typed values (the command declares its output type beforehand)
+- STDRAW allows to send a `stream`, which is useful when dealing with a lot of data or with external data
+- STDMSG allows to send `string` messages that are displayed in the terminal's windows
+- STDERR allows to send `string` messages that are also displayed, but as error messages

 There is a specific syntax to get the output from each pipe.
-To get the (typde) output from STDRET:
+To get the (typed) output from STDOUT:

 ```hydre
 $(echo "Hello!")
 ```

+This is called the _typed reception operator_.
 It can be used like this for instance:

 ```hydre
 echo ${$(echo "Hello!")} # Prints: "Hello!"